Skip to main content

 Background and Vision

-The vision of M-HELP is to investigate how best to support women and partners experiencing miscarriage, to empower and support their healthcare providers, and to supplement and improve the services currently available at Frances Perry House (FPH) by providing guidance around the mental health care and support needs of women and their partners.
+The vision of M-HELP is to investigate how best to support patients and partners experiencing miscarriage, to empower and support their healthcare providers, and to supplement and improve the services currently available at Frances Perry House (FPH) by providing guidance around the mental health care and support needs of patients and their partners.
 In addition, we aim to support the staff involved with professional development specifically centred around support care for miscarriage, and develop practical tools to assist them in delivering this care to patients.

 Please do not hesitate to contact us in case you have any questions or feedback.